Your details have been received

 A self-drive holiday in Thailand is a great way to create your own itinerary, get off the beaten track and take in the abundant sights the kingdom has to offer at your own pace.
-Thai cities especially Bangkok can have extremely congested traffic at peak hours so hiring a car may not be the best idea for travel in urban areas.
+Thai cities especially Bangkok can have extremely congested traffic at peak hours so getting a rental car in Thailand may not be the best idea for travel in urban areas.

 It is recommended instead to use the extensive public transport system in Bangkok.
-Taxis in tourist hubs can be pricey so many people prefer to hire a car instead.
-Phuket and the north of the country around Chiang Mai are some of the more popular self-drive regions.
+Taxis in tourist hubs can be pricey so many people prefer a rental car in Thailand instead.
+Phuket and Northern Thailand around Chiang Mai are some of the more popular self-drive regions.

-It is not a good idea to rent a car in Bangkok due to its congested traffic conditions especially at peak hours.
+It is not a good idea to get a rental car in Thailand due to its congested traffic conditions especially at peak hours.
 But beyond Bangkok to other provinces, it is a very good idea to arrange car rental and self-drive.
 This way you can sightsee at your own pace, get off the beaten track and explore other places that you might miss with other types of transportation.
 It’s an especially good idea if you are travelling in larger groups.
-The best car to hire for groups is a passenger van or full-size SUV.
+The best rental car in Thailand to hire for groups is a passenger van or full-size SUV.

 As opposed to Bangkok, driving around Chiang Mai is pleasant and easy.
 Other drivers are polite and courteous.
 The drive from Chiang Mai to Chiang Rai is about 4 hours.